ractivejs/v0.x/docs/0.3.9/Ractive.events.md

 [[Home]] > [[API Reference]] > [[Ractive.events]]

-If you're using [proxy events](events#on-events), you can either use the standard DOM events that an element can listen to (e.g. `click`, `mouseover`, `touchmove`, `load`, whatever) or you can use custom event definitions.
+If you're using [proxy events](events#on-events), you can either use the standard DOM events that an element can listen to (e.g. `click`, `mouseover`, `touchmove`, `load`, whatever) or you can use [custom event plugins](plugins#events).

 These allow you to define more complex events than the native ones, but still treat them as first class citizens.
-For example the `tap` event abstracts away differences between mouse and touch interfaces, eliminating the 300ms delay users would experience on a touch device if you were only listening for `click` events:
+For example the [tap plugin](ractivejs.github.io/Ractive-events-tap/) abstracts away differences between mouse and touch interfaces, eliminating the 300ms delay users would experience on a touch device if you were only listening for `click` events:

 ```html
 <a class='button' on-tap='select'>Tap me!</a>